Hetzer: Performance

 The Jagdpanzer 38 was one of the most common late-war German tank destroyers.
 It was available in relatively large numbers and was generally mechanically reliable.
-Like some other late-war German SPGs, the Jagdpanzer 38 mounted a remote-control machine gun mount, which could be fired from within the vehicle.
-This proved popular with crews, though to reload the gun a crewmember needed to expose himself to enemy fire.
+Like some other late-war German SPGs, the Jagdpanzer 38 mounted a remote-control machine gun mount that could be fired from within the vehicle.
+This proved popular with crews, though to reload the gun, a crewmember needed to expose himself to enemy fire.